 - March: 1st PhD defence in APSI history: “Visible and near infrared spectroscopy of Mercury and Venus from orbit“.
 The dissertation is available here.

-- December: New logo accepted
+- December: New logo released.

-- December: Web pages published
+- December: Web pages published.

 - October: 100th APSI affiliated public science article published.